jocoro19/filter-lists/README.md

 This repository contains adblocker filter lists, custom userstyles, and userscripts for an improved experience on the web.

-Feel free to use, modify, and share the contents of this repository, but I won't be accepting contributions at this time.
+This repository is dedicated to the public domain through CC0.
+Feel free to use, modify, and share the contents of this repository.

+I won't be accepting any contributions at this time.

 ## Contents
 * [Filter Lists](#filter-lists)